garnierclement/pfe/sensors/README.md

 *	`systems`
 	+	*Object* containing *[System]* objects indexed by an alias
 	+	**mandatory** (at least one *[Command]* child)
-	+	Describe operating systems and architectures supported by the sensor.
+	+	Describes operating systems and architectures supported by the sensor.
 Each *[System]* is indexed by an alias that will be referenced by the `systems`property` of the *[Command]* objects
 *	`bootstrap`
 	+ 	*Array* of *[Command]* objects
 	+ 	**mandatory**
-	+ 	Describe the commands to be executing when Manticore starts in order to detect whether the sensor is present or not on the node
+	+ 	Describes the commands to be executing when Manticore starts in order to detect whether the sensor is present or not on the node
 *	`data`
 	+ 	*Array* of *[Data]* objects
 	+ 	**mandatory** (at least one *[Data]* child)
-	+ 	Describe the data and the related [OSC] format provided by a sensor
+	+ 	Describes the data and the related [OSC] format provided by a sensor
 *	`request`
 	+	*Object*
 	+	**mandatory**
-	+	Describe the [Request] procedure so that a node can request the sensor's data.
+	+	Describes the [Request] procedure so that a node can request the sensor's data.
 This procedure can have several *modes* and contains 3 main steps namely *check* to check whether the sensor is still available, *generate* in the case that we need to generate a file and finally *execute* that will trigger the commands to send the data to the requester's endpoint.

 [Command]: #command-object
 [System]: #system-object